Roots to the Bone

-Roots to the Bone was issued in 1995 by Island Records as a reissue of Rico Rodriguez' most important album, Man from Wareika, (minus two tracks: "Rasta" and "Gunga Din") with some 12" sides from the late 1970s.
+Roots to the Bone was issued by Island Records as a reissue of Rico Rodriguez' most important album, Man from Wareika, (minus two tracks: "Rasta" and "Gunga Din") with some 12" sides from the late 1970s.
+It was released in 1995.

 Rico was musically very active during that time playing in Europe as well as in Japan.
 He just had releases with Jazz Jamaica and continued with his own recordings he had produced in Japan during 1994/1995.
 At the same time Trojan re-released his 1969 LPs, Blow Your Horn and Brixton Cat, while Island used its Reggae Refreshers series to present Rico on this album, Roots to the Bone.

 The liner notes have been written by Steve Barrow as a brief history of Rico's career that lasted for half a century just as long as the development of Jamaican music as one "of the world's great popular musics".
 He concludes: "as one of its original creators, he has used his trombone to sing the songs of King Alpha as convincingly as any vocalist."